"The Incredible Pre-war 'Super-Pro'

 modifications discussed in this section are the professional "Geisler

-mods" and the far more invasive CQ magazine "Surplus
+mods" and the far more invasive and destructive CQ magazine "Surplus

 Since the early SP-10 and SP-100 Super-Pro receivers were very expensive and sold during the time of economic recovery, they are normally not found in extremely modified condition.
-Most of the time, repairs and various component changes are all that are encountered.
+The SP-10 and SP-100 receiver usually weren't found on the post-WWII surplus market either.
+Most of the time, with these early versions, repairs and various component changes are all that are encountered.
 The unusual way that the SP-10 operates with its highly flexible front end and adjustable coupling in the Detector and AVC transformers has led to some SP-10s being modified to operate in a more conventional manner (rather than the operator "learning" how to use the receiver.)
 Most of the mods are to the RF Gain bias although anything might have been incorporated into SP-10 in an attempt to change its design characteristics.
 Most of these modifications are very easy to remove and return to the original configuration as most were wiring changes that didn't do any real damage.

 Post-Geisler Modifications - The later modification articles go even further than the late-Geisler ideas with even more and more outrageous modifications.
 Included in the list of notorious "cut and hack" articles are "A Super 'Super-Pro'" and "SSBing the Super Pro" - both published in the "Surplus Conversion Handbook," part of the CQ Technical Series.
 These articles advocate the wholesale modification (destruction) of the entire receiver, including replacement of the front-end tubes with miniature tubes, an on-board solid-state power supply, removal of the 14 watt P-P audio section to install an anemic 6AQ5 single ended audio section (which also then provided room for the on-board power supply,) on-board converters to cover 10 and 15 meters, product and infinite impedance detectors - on and on.
 It's doubtful that a receiver could ever be returned to original after being the victim of these later modifications.
 I have only seen a couple of Super-Pros that attempted these modifications and they were wrecks.
 No doubt, the end product failed to impress the owners and the receivers were afterward relegated to the junk pile.